 Simply repeat your chosen mantra slowly and with intention.
 Think about what your mantra means and believe your words, then let them help you sink into a calming state of mind as you drift off to sleep.

-Research has found that this technique can teach your body to fall asleep quicker by increasing your levels of mental quiet and joy and can even reduce chronic pain which could cause you to have trouble falling asleep.
+Research has found that this technique can teach your body to fall asleep quicker by increasing your levels of mental quiet and joy.
+In addition, it can even reduce chronic pain which could cause you to have trouble falling asleep.

 Try this simple exercise by: